dentarg/auth0-blog/_posts/2018-02-28-3-iam-examples-to-support-digital-transformation.md

 ![basic-registration](https://cdn.auth0.com/blog/iam-digital-transform/basic-registration.png)

-As you can see in the image, our app now contains a standard sign up for for new users to register for our service.
+As you can see in the image, our app now contains a standard sign up for new users to register for our service.
 From a back end perspective, the form uses a `POST` action to submit the form data to our `/signup` resource.
-Our back end then writes this data to our chosen database, and forwards the user onto the specified route upon successful completion.
+Our back end then writes this data to our chosen database and forwards the user onto the specified route upon successful completion.
 Once we have a user signup implemented, a user login is the next thing we need to address.
 The basic login flow for our simple web app looks like this:

 ![basic-login](https://cdn.auth0.com/blog/iam-digital-transform/basic-login.png)

 In our login flow, users submit their email address and password, which issues a `POST` request to our `/login` resource.
 Our application back end takes the credentials supplied, issues a database lookup and ensures the details are correct.
 If so, our app will issue a HTTP forward request onto the specified resource, containing a Session Cookie.

 In the image above, you can see that the Session Cookie is set as a HTTP Header, and is actually the most important factor in this flow.
-The Cookie will contain tokenised information about our users perhaps including metadata such as the user's name and avatar, so as to reduce database hits going through our web app.
-Besides containing the user's metadata, the Session Cookie is (more importantly) also the authorisation credential for all subsequent requests as the user browses our application.
+The Cookie will contain tokenized information about our users perhaps including metadata such as the user's name and avatar, so as to reduce database hits going through our web app.
+Besides containing the user's metadata, the Session Cookie is (more importantly) also the authorization credential for all subsequent requests as the user browses our application.

 With this implemented, our application now has a basic user authentication system set up.
 Being basic, there are many features that we haven't addressed here, but that would really need implementing.
 Password hashing, password complexity verification, password reset functionality, and multi-factor authentication to name a few.
 Luckily, by using a system such as [Auth0's Hosted Login](https://auth0.com/docs/hosted-pages/login), we save the worry of having to implement these, as they come as standard.
 Out of the box, Auth0 offer the features mentioned above plus many more.
 You can have a fully functional user management system setup in minutes.